Toilet Breaks at Work

 Allow them to state whether they specifically require additional breaks.
 Invite them to explain their situations - comfortably and confidently.

-Any employee with a disability diagnosis must receive reasonable adjustments.
+Any employee with a disability must receive reasonable adjustments.
 These are changes made to their work conditions or obligations.

 For example, when it comes to spending frequent toilet breaks, allow them access to their own facilities.
 Remember, they might need further time getting to the bathrooms, as well as additional steps after using the facilities.